GDPR (adhering to data retention policies)

 2. Look for one of the larger tables and pick your fancy.

-3. Get row counts by date & export for verification later.
-Or, for this example, I’m storing the info into a temp table as the deletion won’t take long, my session will still be active.
+3. Get row counts by date.
+For this example, I’m storing the row count information into a temp table.
+This deletion won’t take long so my session will still be active.

-5. Perform new row counts and compare against our previous counts.
+5. Get new row counts and compare against previous results.

 Plus a few additional checks to verify.

 Looking good – All data on orders beyond 7 years (1 January 2012 00:00) has been deleted.

 When the initial task is done and all tables are meeting retention periods, we’d then need to consider things like scheduled SQL Agent jobs to maintain the tables every month.